 DOCUMENTATION of your legal right to access and to publish the material(s).
 This may be a permit, confirming that the researcher is conforming to all laws of the country or institution.
 Applicants are responsible for obtaining correct documentation and must warrant that they are not violating any third party rights to the publication of this material.

 CURRICULUM VITAE, in an abbreviated form of no more than one page each, of the applicant and of all other persons directly involved in the project must be submitted.
-The applicant should highlight with bold letters the publications (up to 10) he/she thinks are most relevant for the application.
-Please do not submit bibliographies, articles, journals, offprints or textbooks..
+The applicant should highlight with bold letters their publications (up to 10) he/she thinks are most relevant for the application.
+Please do not submit personal bibliographies, articles, journals, offprints or textbooks..

 Related Images, Maps, and/or Graphs/Charts